liucongwust/FATE/federatedrec/collaborative_memory/README.md

-# Federated Neural Collaborative Filtering
+# Federated Collaborative Memory Network

-Neural Collaborative Filtering (NCF) is a popular deep neural networks approach applied in recommendation system.
-It strives to tackle the key problem of collaborative filtering on the basis of implicit feedback, which was published in WWW'17(2017 International World Wide Web Conference Committee).
+Collaborative Memory Network (CMN) is a popular deep neural networks approach applied in recommendation system.
+It employs a deep architecture to unify the two classes of CF models capitalizing on the strengths of the global structure of latent factor model and local neighborhood-based structure in a nonlinear fashion, which was published in SIGIR'18: The 41st International ACM SIGIR Conference on Research & Development in Information Retrieval, July 8–12, 2018, Ann Arbor, MI, USA.
+ACM, New York, NY, USA, 10 pages. https: //doi.org/10.1145/3209978.3209991.

 In FATE, we implement an Federated NCF algorithm using these cross-party user embeddings, while each party retains own items embeddings, then exchange their user embedding under encryption to get better performance.

 Here we simplify participants of the federation process into three parties.
 Party A represents Guest, party B represents Host.
 Party C, which is also known as “Arbiter,” is a third party that works as coordinator.
 Party C is responsible for generating private and public keys.